 - He started to see Christ not just as a Savior, but also as his Lord.
 Not as someone lording over him, but as a big brother who had already defeated his enemy.

 - He started to see Christ as his treasure (2 Corinthians 4:7).

-His new Gospel awareness began to change his heart.
-He began to reconcile with Nancy.
+Armed with this new gospel awareness, God began to change Biff’s heart.
+He started to reconcile with Mable.
 Despite the hurt he had caused her, she could see God at work in her life too.
-By God’s grace, she forgave Paul.
+By God’s grace, she forgave Biff.

-Rather than craving the things of the world and bending his life to reflect those lustful things, he craved Christ and began bending his life to reflect Him.
+Rather than craving the things of the world and bending his life to reflect those lustful things, he wanted Christ and began transforming his life to image Him.

-Though their marriage was far from perfect, for the first time in many years it was real and it reflected more authentically Christ and His church (Ephesians 5:25).
-Paul cut down his self-made totem pole.
-He knew now it was just an expression of self-exaltation.
+Though their marriage was far from perfect, for the first time in many years, it was real, and it reflected more authentically Christ and His church (Ephesians 5:25).
+Biff cut down his self-made totem pole.
+He knew now it was just an expression of his hidden desires for self-exaltation.

-For his 51st birthday, Sally and his girls surprised him with a gift.
-They took his Playboy necklace and exchanged it for a ring, but not just any ring.
+For his 52nd birthday, Mable and his girls surprised him with a gift.
+They had taken his Playboy necklace and exchanged it for a ring, but not just any ring.
 On the face of the ring, there was a cross.
-It was their metaphoric picture from ruin to redemption.
+It was a “metaphoric picture” from ruin to redemption.

 Biff’s eyes swelled with a mixture of happiness and sadness when he received his gift.
 He was sad for all the hurt he had caused and all those wasted years chasing his false gods.
 But he was thankful his Lord was a God of restoration.
 He knew his ring would always be there as a reminder for him to remember the only thing worth worshiping was a living Savior.